I've spent most of my life playing golf.

 We also managed that year to seek out a new destination for the main trip by heading off to Cranbrook, BC.
 As with so many other trips, the courses did not disappoint.
 Some of the highlights were Shadow Mountain, Bootleg Gap Golf Course, St. Eugene Golf Resort, Wildstone Golf Course, and Trickle Creek Golf Course.
 We also stayed at the St. Eugene Resort & Casino which we found to be very comfortable.

 The last highlight of 2016 was to play Sahalee Country Club.
 How often do you get to play a course that has hosted a major?
-Between the four of us, we can now say that we have played three .
-The others being Chambers Bay, and Torrey Pines (South) which Charlie, Ian, and I have all had the chance to play on separate occasions.
-A great moment occurred for Ian while playing Sahalee.
-He aced the Par 3 9th hole.
+Between the four of us, we can now say that we have played three.
+The others being Chambers Bay and Torrey Pines (South), which Charlie, Ian, and I have all had the chance to play on separate occasions.
+A great moment occurred for Ian while playing Sahalee when aced the Par 3 9th hole.
 Only the second hole-in-one for the Core Four (I managed to get the first) and the only player to do it on a trip.

 In 2017 we once again ventured off to Vegas.
 But this time we left in March which left us much more daylight and better weather as well.
 And this time Pat was able to make it.
-Charlie unfortunately did not make it this time around, so he was able to avoid the 32 hours of driving and saved a lot of money by avoiding those green fees.
-The golf courses are expensive but were absolutely fantastic.
+Charlie unfortunately did not.
+The golf courses are expensive but absolutely fantastic.
 This time around we were able to play Coyote Springs Golf Club, Rio Secco Golf Club, Conestoga Golf Club, and Bali Hai Golf Club.
 It was this year that we realized that we weren't cheap anymore, as we dished out over $100 for each round.

 A Little More British Columbia